 Step 2 – Now you can see several options.
 Select “Automatic date and time”.
 This should override the wrong date and time your device have.
 Else, deselect the tick beside that option and select the date and time manually.

-Step 3 – Now, go to Play store and try to connect again.
+Step 3 – Now, go to the Play store and try to connect again.
 This should be working without any problem now.

 2. Cleaning of Cache data of Play Store